PowerTrack API migration to Twitter API v2 filtered stream

 There are several recovery and redunancy features available via PowerTrack, some of which are not yet available for Twitter API v2 filtered stream.
 For PowerTrack, all recovery and redundancy features are configured within the enterprise contract.
 PowerTrack API currently has the flexibility to offer multiple PowerTrack streams (commonly "dev" and "production") with unique rulesets.
 Currently, the Twitter API v2 filtered stream is only available with a single stream.

 If a PowerTrack stream is disconnected breifly, a reconnection can be made using the backfillMinutes parameter to reduce the chance of data loss within five minutes of the disconection.
-While we have added this functionality to the Twitter API v2 version, it is currently only available with the academic research product track, and has been renamed to backfill_minutes.
+While we have added this functionality to the Twitter API v2 version, it is currently only available with Academic Research access, and has been renamed to backfill_minutes.

 If a PowerTrack stream is disconnected for longer than a 5 minute period, the separate Replay API can be used to recover data for up to a 2 hour period in the recent 5 day past.
 Currently, the Twitter API v2 filtered stream does not have a replay feature.